korningf/cso-git/README.md

 User-space installs will not be able to run the `sshd` OpenSSH server or any other daemon.

-Otherwise User-space installation works just fine - we still recommend it lives in `c:\git`.
+Other than that, User-space install works just fine - we still recommend it lives in `c:\git`.

 .